httpwg/wg-materials/interim.md

 Hasan to send a proposal to the list.

 What to do about 100/continue?

-Mark will take this to the list
+ACTION: Mark will take this to the list

 Testing - conformance & interoperability